akruszewski/gibl/manuscript/chapter4.md

   #:prefab)
 ```

-The list of valid peers will be updated depending on info retrieved from connected peers.
+The list[^ch4n1]  of valid peers will be updated depending on info retrieved from connected peers.
 The list of connected peers will be a (not necessarily strict) subset of `valid-peers`.
 Blockchain will be updated from data with other peers.

 #### 4.2.1.2.
 Generic handler